Webso-Dev/react-interview/README.md

 # Step 3

-Like & Dislike functionality
+Like & Dislike functionality.

-When like is pressed dislike has to be reseted for the user, and vice versa for the dislike button.
+User can't like and dislike the post at the same time.
+Like negates dislike and vice versa.

 Deisgn:
 ![Step 3](image-2.png)